-Remuneration accrued by the board of directors during 1,704 the year (thousand euros) Amount of vested pension interests accumulated by r current members (thousand euros) 862 Amount of vested pension interests accumulated by former members (thousand euros)
+Remuneration accrued by the Board of Directors during 1,817 the year (thousand euros) Amount of vested pension interests accumulated by current members (thousand euros) 883 Amount of vested pension interests accumulated by former members (thousand euros)

-ROVI's General Shareholders' Meeting held on 12 June, 2019 approved a maximum annual remuneration for the members of the Board of Directors in their capacity as such (i.e. excluding the remuneration of the executive directors for performing their executive and senior management functions) of 622,463 euros for 2019.
+ROVI's General Shareholders' Meeting held on 20 October 2020 approved a maximum annual remuneration for the members of the Board of Directors in their capacity as such (i.e. excluding the remuneration of the executive directors for performing their executive and senior management functions) of 660,000 euros for 2020.
 Likewise, the General Meeting delegated the distribution of said sum amongst the directors to the Board, taking into account the functions and responsibilities assigned to each director, whether or not they sit on Board committees, and other objective circumstances deemed relevant.